 Greek exports continue to boom, with targeted government strategy and diversified activity playing a major part in the country’s economic comeback.
-Today, we explore some key aspects of Greece’s promising renaissance, and how the reinvention of its export credit agency will play a critical supporting role.
+Today, we explore some key aspects of Greece’s promising renaissance and how the reinvention of its export credit agency will play a critical supporting role.

 A Revitalised Export Credit Agency

-In March 2022, the Greek Government passed a bill to publicly list its export credit agency, OAEP.
+In March 2022, the Greek Government passed a bill publicly listing its export credit agency, OAEP.
 As the first major overhaul since its inception in 1998, the renamed ECG Export Credit Greece promises a new business model that puts it on par with the standards of its European counterparts by offering Greek exporters access to a comprehensive range of services.

 The Master Plan

 The overhaul of its export credit agency is one of many initiatives in Greece’s broader National Strategy for Extroversion 2022(*).
 A roadmap for growth, the plan includes 670 actions to boost the country’s international economic and diplomatic activity across 47 target countries and aims to increase foreign direct investment to 4% and grow exports to 48% of GDP by 2023.